truenas/middleware/docs/userguide/index.rst

 to share volumes using Microsoft's CIFS protocol.
 CIFS is built into the Windows and Mac OS X operating systems and most Linux and BSD systems pre-install the Samba client which provides support for CIFS.
 If your distro did not, install the Samba client using your distro's software repository.

-Configuring CIFS shares is a multi-step process that requires you to set permissions, create CIFS share(s), configure the CIFS service in Services → CIFS, then enable the CIFS service in Services → Control Services.
-If your Windows network has a Windows server running Active Directory, you will also need to configure the Active Directory service in Services → Directory Services → Active Directory.
+Configuring CIFS shares is a multi-step process that requires you to set permissions, create CIFS share(s), configure the CIFS service in
+:menuselection:`Services --> CIFS`, then enable the CIFS service in :menuselection:`Services --> Control Services`.
+If your Windows network has a Windows server running Active Directory, you will also need to configure the Active Directory service in :menuselection:`Services --> Directory Services --> Active Directory`.
 Depending upon your authentication requirements, you may need to create or import users and groups.

 This section will demonstrate some common configuration scenarios: